Ebazhanov/linkedin-skill-assessments-quizzes/css/css-quiz.md

 Example 3: flex-direction: row;
 Example 4: flex-direction: row-reverse;

 #### Q34.
 There are two sibling combinators that can be used to select elements contained within the same parent element; the general sibling combinator (~) and the adjacent sibling combinator (+).
-Referring to esample below, which elements will the styles be applied to?
+Referring to example below, which elements will the styles be applied to?
 ```css
 h2 ~ p {
     color: blue;